SummaryRead the full fact sheet

 If tooth pulp infection is left untreated, complications could include:

 - spreading infection – once the pulp becomes infected, it loses its ability to fight the spread of the infection.
-If bacteria find their way into the pulp chamber, the bacteria will multiply unchecked.
+If bacteria find their way into the pulp chamber, the bacteria will multiply.
 This can cause a severe infection or an endodontic abscess (a pocket or ‘blister’ of pus) when it spreads into the surrounding bone

 - localised bone loss – the infection may spread around the ends of the infected root canal and erode surrounding jaw bone